Frestein/Ryoumori/readme.md

 ## License

 Ryoumori is licensed under the ISC license.
+See the [LICENSE](LICENSE) file for details.

 ## Support